jhap1982/giveituruguay/1999/1999-11-01 - Oslo Spektrum, Oslo, Norway/README.md

 ## Setlist

-Freaky Styley part of
+1. Freaky Styley part of
-Around the World
+2. Around the World
-Give It Away
+3. Give It Away
-Your Pussy's Glued to a Building on Fire JOHN
+4. Your Pussy's Glued to a Building on Fire JOHN
-Scar Tissue
+5. Scar Tissue
-My Lovely Man
+6. My Lovely Man
-Mommy Where's Daddy?
+7. Mommy Where's Daddy?
-Savior
+8. Savior
-Blackeyed Blonde
+9. Blackeyed Blonde
-I Could Have Lied
+10. I Could Have Lied
-Pea
+11. Pea
-Organic Anti-Beat Box Band
+12. Organic Anti-Beat Box Band
-If You Have to Ask
+13. If You Have to Ask
-Otherside
+14. Otherside
-London Calling tease
+15. London Calling tease
-Right on Time
+16. Right on Time
-Under the Bridge
+17. Under the Bridge
-Me and My Friends
+18. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Soul to Squeeze
+19. Soul to Squeeze
-The Power of Equality
+20. The Power of Equality

 ## Notes